IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Rohit Sharma has 1807 runs at an average of 46.33 and a strike rate of 93.96 in 48 ODI innings against Sri Lanka.
-He has also amassed six fifties and as many centuries against them.
+Rohit Sharma has 1860 runs at an average of 46.50 and a strike rate of 94.36 in 49 ODI innings against Sri Lanka.
+He has also amassed seven fifties and six centuries against them.

 -